Ms-Carpenter/Ms-Carpenter/README.md

 You ruined strawberrycookie for me.

-You ruined Looey's entire exsistence for me.
+You ruined Looey's entire exsistence for me. (never u mental ily 🫰

 You ruined my self confidence.